 Things To Keep In Mind With A/A Testing

-When running an A/A test, it’s important to keep in mind that finding a difference in conversion rate is always an identical test and control page is a possibility.
+When running an A/A test, it’s important to keep in mind that finding a difference in conversion rate between identical test and control pages is always a possibility.
 This isn’t necessarily a poor reflection on the A/B testing platform, as there is always an element of randomness when it comes to testing.

 When running any A/B test, keep in mind that the statistical significance of your results is a probability, not a certainty.
 Even a statistical significance level of 95% represents a 1 in 20 chance that the results you’re seeing are due to random chance.
 In most cases, your A/A test should report that the conversion improvement between the control and variation is statistically inconclusive—because the underlying truth is that there isn’t one to find.